carl2087/life-sort-drf-api/README.md

 Lifesort was designed with the focus on an application that can be used on desktop computers but also on mobile devices as well.

+Due to the nature of the application I designed the tasks within the application to only be accessed by the task owner and this goes same for the profile model.

 Lifesort has a separate front-end built with React and a back-end built with the Django-Rest-Framework.
 Both of the front-end and back-end have been deployed on [Heroku](https://www.heroku.com/) This README is for the back-end API section of the application.

 ### Deployed back-end API [Lifesort back-end API live site](https://life-sort-api.herokuapp.com/)